benjimr/Database-Case-Study/README.md

 Database assignment based around a case study of a computer building shop.
 Includes PL/SQL and SQL for creating a database, inserting data, granting/revoking permissions and manipulating the database as well as various queries showing the use of various techniques inlcuding of selection, projection, aggregation with filters, union, minus, inner-join, outer-join, semi-join, anti-join and correlated sub query.

+## Case Study

+### Bespoke computers
+A company, which builds computers according to customer specifications, needs a computerised system to keep track of its activities.
+Customer orders are for one or more computers, each one built to order.
+When an order comes in from a customer, a computer specification is drawn up for each computer on the order.
+This specifies how a computer should be built and contains a list of parts (e.g. processor type, hard disk type, memory type, etc.) that are to be used.
+The computer is built according to its specifications and the specification is marked “completed”.
+The parts specified are bought in from suppliers.
+The same type of part may be purchased from more than one supplier (e.g. a mouse can be bought from Dell, Logitech or from PC World).
+Each individual part purchased has a unique serial number, as well as a part type.
+Therefore, two screens bought from Dell will have different serial numbers, although they may have the same part type.
+Also, two screens, one from Dell and the other from Hewlett Packard, may, as far as the specification is concerned, be the same part type – i.e. it has the same technical specifications.
+However, if a part fails after delivery, the part must be traced back to the supplier who supplied it.